 A U.S. shareholder may be subject to information reporting and backup withholding when such U.S. shareholder receives taxable distributions on the shares and proceeds from the sale or other disposition of the shares (including a redemption of the shares).
-Certain U.S. shareholders, including but not limited to banks and corporations, generally are exempt from information reporting or backup withholding.
-A U.S. shareholder will be subject to backup withholding if such U.S. shareholder is not otherwise exempt and such U.S. shareholder:
+Certain U.S. shareholders, including, but not limited to, banks and corporations, generally are exempt from information reporting and backup withholding.
+A U.S. shareholder will be subject to backup withholding if such U.S. shareholder is not otherwise exempt and:

-- fails to furnish the U.S. shareholder's U.S. taxpayer identification number or "TIN," which, for an individual, generally is his or her U.S. social security number; - furnishes an incorrect U.S. TIN; - is notified by the IRS that the U.S. shareholder has failed properly to report payments of interest or dividends; or - fails to certify, under penalties of perjury, on an IRS Form W-9 (Request for Taxpayer Identification Number and Certification) or a suitable substitute form (or other applicable certificate), that the U.S. shareholder has furnished a correct U.S. TIN and that the IRS has not notified the U.S. shareholder that the U.S. shareholder is subject to backup withholding.
+- such U.S. shareholder fails to furnish the U.S. shareholder's U.S. taxpayer identification number or "TIN," which, for an individual, generally is his or her U.S. social security number; - the IRS notifies the payor that such U.S. shareholder furnishes an incorrect U.S. TIN;

+- UNL is notified by the IRS that the U.S. shareholder has failed properly to report payments of interest or dividends; or - such U.S. shareholder fails to certify, under penalties of perjury, on an IRS Form W-9 (Request for Taxpayer Identification Number and Certification) or a suitable substitute form (or other applicable certificate), that the U.S. shareholder has furnished a correct U.S. TIN and that the IRS has not notified the U.S. shareholder that the U.S. shareholder is subject to backup withholding.